Every August, in celebration of the United Nations’ International Youth Day, IFES holds a social media campaign on Twitter @IFESYouth

-- Applies a positive youth development approach to empower youth agency, enhance skillsets and foster engagement between young people and political and civil actors, systems and processes.
+- Enhancing skillsets and fostering engagement between young people and political and civil actors, systems and processes, applying a positive youth development approach to facilitate youth agency.

-- Engages young people as active participants in the electoral process
+- Engaging young people as active participants in the electoral process.

-- Partners with young people as positive agents and equip them with conflict resolution and peacebuilding tools
+- Partnering with young people as positive agents and equip them with conflict resolution and peacebuilding tools.